September 29, 2009

 Looking at this makes me wonder if I can do the same thing.. won’t the fish have to be really tiny?

-all photos by Kenji Aoki.
+goodenough1all photos by Kenji Aoki.
 Lego sculptures by Nathan Sawaya & Michael Psiaski

 Well, in short, technology happened.
 The world has sped up, become more connected and a whole lot busier.
 As a result, what consumers want from the products and services they buy is fundamentally changing.
 We now favor flexibility over high fidelity, convenience over features, quick and dirty over slow and polished.
 Having it here and now is more important than having it perfect.
 These changes run so deep and wide, they’re actually altering what we mean when we describe a product as “high-quality.”